-While it can amount to crystal ball gazing, the 2019 trends forecast for the Ottawa housing market by local and other experts offers some tantalizing possibilities.
+While it can amount to crystal ball gazing, the 2019 housing trends forecast for Ottawa by local and other experts offers some tantalizing possibilities.
 We’ve focused mainly on market matters, but you’ll also find a few home improvement and design trends for some colour, pardon the pun.

 New and resale homes